klausman/lib_users/README.md

 be a security problem, as the library may be vulnerable.
 The script displays all the distinct argument lists of processes that have deleted files mapped.
 In essence, you get a list of processes and their PIDs.
-The reason why not just the first elemnt of the argument list is presented is that for scripts, this will always be the interpreter name (i.e. `perl`, `python` etc.) which is not useful by itself.
+The reason why not just the first element of the argument list is presented is that for scripts, this will always be the interpreter name (i.e. `perl`, `python` etc.) which is not useful by itself.